ibm-mas/ansible-devops/ibm/mas_devops/roles/amqstreams/README.md

 >
 > The AMQ streams component is part of the Red Hat AMQ family, which also includes the AMQ broker, a longtime innovation leader in Java™ Message Service (JMS) and polyglot messaging, as well as the AMQ interconnect router, a wide-area, peer-to-peer messaging solution.

+!!! tip
+    The role will generate a yaml file containing the definition of a Secret and KafkaCfg resource that can be used to configure the deployed cluster as the MAS system Kafka.

+    This file can be directly applied using `oc apply -f $MAS_CONFIG_DIR/kafkacfg-amqstreams-system.yaml` or used in conjunction with the [ibm.mas_devops.suite_config](suite_config.md) role.

 Role Variables
 --------------